 F Now, look at the indicator O-ring to determine the amount of clearance you have.
 Each slash mark on the tool equals .100-inch, and clearance should be read from the edge of the O-ring, not the center.
 Follow the release bearing manufacturer's recommendations for clearance.
 If you have too much clearance, you can use the provided shims to decrease it.
 If you have too little clearance, you will need to move the bearing closer to the transmission, which may require machining the transmission's front bearing retainer in some instances.

 HYou will need to use a master cylinder to actuate the hydraulic release bearing.
-Speedway offers this model from Wilwood, which is simple to adapt to almost any clutch pedal.
+Speedway offers this 3/4" bore master cylinder part number 91025680 which is simple to adapt to almost any clutch pedal.

 Speedway 10-1/2 Inch Pressure Plate, 13.4 lbsView$136.49Compare